jrs0/icdb/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ICDB (ICB-DB): a simplified database connection for NHS databases
+# ICDB: a simplified database connection for NHS databases

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of icdb is to wrap the dplyr DBI library and make it easier to use NHS databases hosted on Microsoft SQL Servers.
+The goal of ICDB is to wrap the dplyr DBI library and make it easier to use NHS databases hosted on Microsoft SQL Servers.
 The library features a connection that autocompletes database and table names, automatically generates SQL queries from familiar dplyr functions, and caches results